It's not Christmas at our house unless we're up to our eyeballs in cookies, and this year is definitely no exception to that rule.

 He's probably a little tired of chocolate chip by now, don't you think?

-Spice up your Christmas cookie platter with these pretty pistachio-edged icebox cookies flavoured with an exotic combination of cardamom and saffron.
+Spice up your Christmas cookie platter with these pretty pistachio-edged icebox cookies.
+Their Persian-inspired combination of cardamom and saffron is a great change of pace from the usual gingerbread cookies.

 - 2 tbsp boiling water